top of page

 A review of Out for Queer Blood appeared in Lambda Literary on March 14, 2018.
 As far as I'm concerned, the money quote is in the final paragraph: "Author Clayton Delery can be confident that he has done his community proud by recording one of those moments in history that so many municipalities strive hard to forget, the recollection of which is a painful, healing victory for everyone." -- Tom Cardamone

-On March 6, 2018, Lambda Literary announced its list of finalists for the annual Lambda Literary Awards.
-Knows as the "Lammys,"
+list of finalists for the annual Lambda Literary Awards.

-literature in 23 categories.
+best of LGBTQ+ literature in 23 categories.
 This year,

 Out for Queer Blood is a finalist for a Lammy in